elizavetasemenova/EmbracingUncertainty/README.md

 R+Stan and Python+PyMC3 versions of the code will be provided in this repository.
 The main tutorial, however, will take place in Julia+Turing.
 For Julia, use the Docker image as explained below.

 ### Before the workshop
 Warning !!
 Make sure that you have at least 30GB of free space !!
+If you don't have enough memory, please pair up with someone who does (otherwise there might be undesirable consequences for your computer)

 1. Install Docker from https://docs.docker.com/install/
 * Desktop version for Mac and Windows (Requires creating docker hub account)